Lambeth Children's and Young People's Plan

 We heard a number of consistent messages across our conversations with children, young people and families.
 Key themes included the strong links between mental health and emotional wellbeing, wanting to be empowered to make decisions and preferring to discuss problems with trusted peers rather than authority figures.
 Read the CYPP Engagement You Said We Did.pdf to see how the Children and Young People's Plan responds to the engagement feedback we received.

-The Lambeth Children and Young People's Plan will be published in December 2017.
-We look forward to sharing the final Plan with you, which has been shaped by everyone who helped to create it.
+The Lambeth Children and Young People's Plan was published in 2018.
+It has been shaped by everyone who helped to create it.
 We will continue to involve children, young people and families in influencing the programmes of support described in the Plan.

 We want to build on all of the energy and enthusiasm of the Lambeth community as we get ready to launch a dynamic campaign in 2018.
 By encouraging everyone to take part, we will create new opportunities and strengthen existing support for children and young people in Lambeth.